-There are approximately 115 families (645 individuals) who

-were forced to flee their homes in Sitios Fute, Utan, and Trakun - all in Barangay Ahan, Guindulungan.
-The displaced families belong to the Teduray tribe, who have sought refuge in Sitio Lehun in the same barangay.
+There are approximately one hundred fiteen (115) families (645 individuals) who were forced to flee their homes in Sitios Fute, Utan, and Trakun - all in Barangay Ahan, Guindulungan.
+The displaced families belong to the Teduray tribe and they have have sought refuge in Sitio Lehun in the same barangay.